slatedocs/slate/source/index.html.md

 page | Current page.
 response | An array of "free/busy" objects.

-The `free/busy` has the following attributes:
+The `free/busy` object has the following attributes:

 Attribute | Description
 --------- | -----------